What is Enterprise Architecture (EA)? – Details, Frameworks, and Tools

 3. The information perspective defines raw data like databases, images, files, etc.

-4. The technology perspective defines the hardware and software like operating systems, networking tools, etc.
+4. The technology perspective defines hardware and software, such as operating systems, networking tools, etc.

 A variety of EA frameworks can be used for enterprise architecture.
 More popular frameworks include the Zachman Framework, the TOGAF Framework, and the MODAF Framework.